SHC-Robotics-Team-8255/vexilla/README.md

 You need to install things:

 ```
-     make tools
-     make repos
+    make
 ```

-Tools will install the appropriare compiler for your computer and repos will install the four git repos you need to do work.
+This will install the appropriare compiler for your computer and repos will install the four git repos you need to do work.
 For reference they are:

 - https://github.com/SHC-Robotics-Team-8255/ChibiOS - the real-time OS base
 - https://github.com/SHC-Robotics-Team-8255/convex-vexilla - the VEX additions